halfburnttoast/Dungeon-Cross/README.md

 Alternatively, you can download the pre-compiled binaries listed under releases.

 ### Building
 Included with this repository is a Makefile for Linux and MacOS and a Batch file for Windows.
-To run either of these, you'll need to have Python 3.7 or newer installed IWITH the 'Add to path' option selected.
+To run either of these, you'll need to have Python 3.7 or newer installed WITH the 'Add to path' option selected.
 From there, you can build the game to an binary file by doing the following:

 ###### Windows
 Double click on `make.bat`.
 A command prompt window will appear.
 It will install the required libraries and build to the `dist/` folder.